dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/README.md

 Unlike in previous versions, Actuator comes with most endpoints disabled.
 Thus, the only two available by default are /health and /info.
 Would we want to enable all of them, we could set management.endpoints.web.exposure.include="*".
 Alternatively, we could list endpoints which should be enabled.

-User must have role "ACTUATOR" to get authorization for actuator endpoints:
+User must have role `ACTUATOR` to get authorization for actuator endpoints:

 ```yml
 spring: